violetyaya169078/good_observe/README.md

 <a id='slide'></a>
 ## Slide Deck
-To view the html slide for the `observe_slide_deck` file, input the following code in your prompt
+To view the html slide for the `observe_slide_deck` file, input the following comment in your prompt.
 ```
 jupyter nbconvert FILE_NAME.ipynb --to slides --post serve --template output_toggle
 ```